borisdev/llm-lisa/README.md

 This might be useful for two reasons:

 -   make more nuanced performance comparisons between models
--   make more strategic decisions in what types of example to use for fine-tuning
+-   make more strategic decisions in feeding high impact examples to fine-tune a LLM

 The approach I will take is to port work aleady down in exploratory spatial data analysis to the LLM domain.
 The idea is to use clustering algorithms to